CongducPham/LowCostLoRaGw/gw_full_latest/README-advanced.md

 - configuring /etc/bluetooth/main.conf for Bluetooth (step B)
 - activating MongoDB storage (step F)
 - compiling DHT22 support (step H)
-- configuring the gateway to run the lora_gateway program at boot (step J)
+- configuring the gateway to run the lora_gateway program at boot (step I)

 Anyway, check steps A to I as described below and perform all needed tasks that config_gw.sh is is not addressing.

-**Even if you installed from the zipped SD card image config_gw.sh is still needed for:**
+**Even if you installed from the zipped SD card image config_gw.sh is still needed to personalize your gateway:**

 - compiling the lora_gateway program for your the Raspberry board version
-- creating a "gateway_id.txt" file containing the gateway id with last 5 hex-byte of your eth0 interface (e.g. "00000027EBBEDA21")
-- setting in local_cong.json the gateway id: "gateway_ID" : "00000027EBBEDA21"
 - configuring /etc/hostapd/hostapd.conf for to advertise a WiFi SSID corresponding to last 5 hex-byte of your eth0 interface (e.g. WAZIUP_PI_GW_27EBBEDA21)
 - compiling DHT22 support if you connected such a sensor to your Raspberry